 Let our eCommerce team give you the rundown on some of the basics of search engine optimisation so you can start getting those visitors in and conversions

 Why Is SEO So Important?

-Between running your business and setting up your eCommerce web design, you have a lot to worry about.
+Between running your business and setting up your eCommerce website design, you have a lot to worry about.
 Maybe you already rely on web advertising agencies and eCommerce website developers to build your business presence online.
 Is it worth it to delve into SEO, too?

 The internet has come to play a significant role in consumers’ lives, who are increasingly finding the products and services they want primarily through search engines.
 With Google alone processing over 3.5 billion queries a day, it’s safe to assume that most people use search engines as the first step in their shopping experiences.

 Let’s say you start selling digital products on Shopify.
 How you utilize SEO practices determines where your store shows up in relevant searches.
 It also determines what search terms you are targeting, be they broad or specific.

 Because most users don’t dig far beyond the first page of search results, SEO aims to get your business as high in relevant search results as possible.
 Ideally, you want to land on the first page (in fact, you want to be within the first 5 organic search results).
 But getting them to your page is just the first step.

 SEO is one of the most powerful tools to grow your eCommerce business.
 Many website builders (such as Shopify) include tools for gauging SEO, but they don’t always explain the best ways to boost your rankings.

 How Does SEO Work?